Miss World Malaysia 2016

-Miss Malaysia World 2016, the 50th edition of Miss Malaysia World was held at the Corus Hotel, Kuala Lumpur on August 28, 2016.
+Miss World Malaysia 2016, the 50th edition of the Miss World Malaysia pageant, was held at the Corus Hotel, Kuala Lumpur on August 28, 2016.
 Brynn Zalina Lovett of Sabah crowned her successor Tatiana Kumar from Kuala Lumpur at the end of the contest.
 Twenty contestants from all across Malaysia competed for the crown.
 Tatiana represented Malaysia at Miss World 2016.